 In other work, Dr. Layton is studying consumer choice in the state and federal Marketplaces.
 Specifically, along with his coauthors, he is running a large randomized controlled trial to determine whether personalized information about cost savings induces plan switching among previously enrolled Marketplace enrollees.

 Finally, Dr. Layton is currently focusing his research on Medicaid Managed Care.
 CMS reports that around 80% of Medicaid enrollees are served through managed care delivery systems.
 However, little is known about how these Medicaid Managed Care arrangements function.
 Using detailed administrative claims data from New York State’s Medicaid program, Dr. Layton and his collaborators are studying a variety of questions related to the economics of Medicaid Managed Care markets.
 Specifically, they are exploiting random assignment of beneficiaries to managed care plans to understand how plan choice affects the care beneficiaries receive.
 They are also studying how private managed care plans compete with the public fee-for-service program when beneficiaries are given the option to enroll in either type of plan.
 Finally, they are studying differences between Medicaid Managed Care, commercial, and Medicare Advantage plan provider networks to better understand how access to specialists differs across these three market segments.

 Dr. Layton is the recipient of the 2014 Mark A. Satterthwaite Award for Outstanding Research in Healthcare Markets from the Kellogg School of Management at Northwestern University.
+As of May 1, 2017, he was appointed Faculty Research Fellow at the NBER.
 He has been quoted or cited in The New York Times, The Washington Post, Bloomberg Business, NPR, Modern Healthcare, Politico, and the AcademyHealth blog.